eslint-kit/cli/README.md

 ---

+The package was moved to [@eslint-kit monorepo](https://github.com/eslint-kit/eslint-config-kit).

+---

 The ESLint Kit CLI is a command-line interface tool that helps you to setup ESLint for your project.

 It can: